The Recovery Of Babylonian Astronomy by Gary D. Thompson

 The suppression of Pinches unpublished drawings

 It is interesting that Strassmaier, working as a favoured visitor, always kept his copies of the drawings he made.
 His drawings were always taken away with him to the Jesuit residence in Mount Street.
+This was of course enabled by the British Museum's very liberal rules at the time.
 On the other hand Pinches did not personally keep the sheets of drawings that he made.
 (It would appear they were kept in his private office or similar.)

 Part 19: Otto Neugebauer